opessela/argus/README.md

 ### Events
-Argus tracks and stores all actions taken as Events.
+Argus tracks and archives every action taken as an Event.
 Actions include the creation, modification, and deletion of VLANs.
-The screen captures below show the granularity of the contextual data collected and recorded everytime an action is taken by Argus.
+The screen captures below show the granularity of the contextual data collected and recorded every time an action is taken by Argus.

 ![](IMAGES/ARGUS-EVENT-VLAN-CREATION.png)